 Givers apply to voluntarily join in the outreach in the months leading up to World Book Night.

 In a major media burst on October 23, 2013 – six months before World Book Night occurs on April 23, 2014 – the 32 titles for 2014 were announced.
-All of them can be seen in the image below, and read about in more depth with links to each author and publisher page, by visiting the main WBN website HERE.
+All of them can be seen in the image below.

 Now, surely you noticed which book is smack in the middle of that collection, didn’t you?
 YES!
 As amazing as it is to be in the company of Scott Turow, Terry McMillan, Agatha Christie, and all those incredible authors, my novel, Miss Darcy Falls in Love, was one of the 32 chosen.
 I am still in a state of shock.
 Absolute shock!
 It is, hands down, the most tremendous honor that has yet to be bestowed upon me since I began writing.
 I am thrilled, and SO happy to be a part of this wonderful outreach to readers.
 It is a dream come true.